williamyang1991/VToonify/README.md

        --batch BATCH_SIZE --name SAVE_NAME                  # + ADDITIONAL STYLE CONTROL OPTIONS
 ```
 The models and the intermediate results are saved in `./checkpoint/SAVE_NAME/` and `./log/SAVE_NAME/`, respectively.

-STYLE CONTROL OPTIONS contain:
+VToonify-D provides the following STYLE CONTROL OPTIONS:
 - `--fix_degree`: if specified, model is trained with a fixed style degree (no degree adjustment)
-- `--fix_style`: if specified, model is trained with a fixed style image (no examplar-based style)
+- `--fix_style`: if specified, model is trained with a fixed style image (no examplar-based style transfer)
 - `--fix_color`: if specified, model is trained with color preservation (no color transfer)
 - `--style_id`: the index of the style image (find the mapping between index and the style image [here](https://github.com/williamyang1991/DualStyleGAN/tree/main/doc_images)).
 - `--style_degree` (default: 0.5): the degree of style.